 Have you ever heard the phrase, “water is essential to life”?
 Nothing would survive without it, not even the advanced industrialization!
 Everything needs water and to ensure the guarantee of sustainable water supplies, water purity is a priority.
-Wastewater treatment is very important and its an all year-around operation.
+As companies like Veolia Water Technologies know, wastewater treatment is very important and its an all year-around operation.
 In order to ensure that wastewater treatment can operate during the winter freeze protection needs to be applied.

 Wastewater is water that was used from residential and industrial areas.
 Water from a shower or bath, from a flushed toilet, from wash machines, and even dishwasher is wastewater.
 Any water that travels through a sewer system is consider wastewater.
 It is composed of 99.94% water and the remaining is solid matter.

 Potable water is water that can be consumed by humans and animals.
 Water is naturally potable, but needs to be treated in order to be sure that there are no harmful contaminants that could cause illnesses.
-71 % of the earth’s surface is covered with water and only 3.5 % of that water is fresh water.
+71 % of the earth’s surface is covered with water and only 3.5 % of that water is freshwater.
 Potable water is scarcer, with only 0.3 % of the world’s water resources are drinkable.
 Removing solid matter from water is a key step in purification for potable water.
 Separators will remove any sludge and solid particles.
-Carbon dioxide in water will cause corrosion and reduces the quality.
+Carbon dioxide in water will cause corrosion and reduces quality.
 A physical separation, called stripping, will remove the CO2.
+In some homes, there may be an issue with the central plumbing, causing problems within the system affecting water treatment.
+If the homeowner has a home warranty for their system from websites such as https://homewarranty.firstam.com/homeowner/home-warranty/tennessee, they hopefully will be able to get this sorted as soon as possible to make sure that their water is drinkable again.

 Three Levels of Water treatment